MicrosoftDocs/win32/desktop-src/directdraw/directdraw-return-codes.md

-There is no hardware support for vertical blank–synchronized operations.
+There is no hardware support for vertical blank synchronized operations.

 </dt> </dl> </dd> <dt>